 Early identification and notification means QLDC can evaluate and make a decision earlier.
 This means work has a greater chance of staying on schedule.

 These include, but are not limited to a proposed:

 - Reduction in the number of units included in a multi-unit development

-- Code of Compliance (CCC) application which will not include all units in a multi-unit development
+- Code Compliance Certificate (CCC) application which will not include all units in a multi-unit development

 - Change of use